yaoweibin/nginx_ajp_module/README.markdown

 __context:__ _http, server, location_

-This directive determines whether or not to keep the connectin alive with backend server.
+This directive determines whether or not to keep the connection alive with backend server.